 Frequently Asked Questions

 The DSA Biobank is located at Cincinnati Children’s Hospital Medical Center which has more than 15 years of biobanking experience.
-CCHMC will also manage and process all samples donated to the DSA Biobank.
+The CCHMC Discover Together Biobank manages and processes all samples collected and donated to the DSA Biobank.

-Any person with Down syndrome, or their immediate biological family member, may give a blood sample provided they, or their guardian, consent to participate.
+Any person with Down syndrome and their immediate biological family member (mother, father, sibling) may participate in any of our ongoing studies or contribute a blood sample for future studies.
+Sample provided they, or their guardian, consent to participate.

 There is no cost to you for donating your blood sample to the DSA Biobank.

 We currently offer two options for participants to donate a sample.
 Participants may visit one of our participating locations in person or schedule to have a member of our team to visit them in their home.

 We encourage participants to please call (614) 362-3441 or email dsaBiobank@dsachieves.org to explore which option is best for them.

 Biobank research allows for the proper storage of biospecimens collected from participants.
 Stored samples are collected and sent to researchers to help enable their studies in understanding causes of human health and diseases. benefits of biobank research Allow us to collect samples over time and send samples to researchers in bulk instead of one sample at a time.
 Biobanking allows for samples to be collected and stored to save time for researchers seeking samples for their studies.